clairenguyen23/simplydk.github.io/pages/pages-root-folder/index.md

   image: widget3.png
   text: "See anything you like from my tutorials?
 You can purchase some of them, specially handmade by me.
         See some things in my store that I haven't made a tutorial for?
 Feel free to request tutorials and I might just hop on it!"

+widget4:
+  title: "Tutorials"
+  url: '/tutorials/'
+  image: widget1.png
+  text: "Wanna know how to make things my way?
+Here's where you can try any or all of them out."
+widget5:
+  title: "Blog"
+  url: '/blog/'
+  image: widget2.png
+  text: "I've got a lot of things on my mind.
+If you wanna hear my thoughts, you can read them here."
 #
 # Use the call for action to show a button on the frontpage
 #